maubanel/GMS2-Platformer/gravity-collision/README.md

 ##### `Step 5.`\|`SPCRK`| :small_orange_diamond:

+Press the <kbd>Add Event</kbd> and select a **Other | Room Start** event.
+Why the **Room Start** event?
+This way every time the player changes to a new level/room it will check for the new collision link.
+This will make sure that the player is always looking at the correct collision map in each room.

 For collisions to work we have to know if the player is on top of the ground falling, or inside the ground and needs to be brought up.
 We need to know if the tile the player is in contains a collision volume.
 For this we need to check for the presense of the **ts_collisions**.
 We use two functions, the first being `layer_get_id(layer_name)`.

 > This function can be used to get the unique ID value for a given layer.
 In the IDE, all layers have a name and a type, and to be able to edit or change them through code you must give the layer ID value.
 This function is used to retrieve this ID by using the name (a string) of the layer (as written in the IDE). - [GMS2 Manual](https://manual.yoyogames.com/GameMaker_Language/GML_Reference/Asset_Management/Rooms/General_Layer_Functions/layer_get_id.htm).